pvasudev16/footballer_classifier/README.md

 I initially trained this model by fine-tuning Resnet18, but it made obvious mistakes: it classified Paul Scholes as Mbappe.
 Moving to Resnet34 makes the test examples work properly.
-(The model .pkl files aren't included here.)

 I prototyped this app locally using the [prototype.ipynb](https://github.com/pvasudev16/footballer_classifier/blob/main/prototype.ipynb)